|Before and after. Those are sage leaves on the platter and under the skin. Click here to see enlargements.

 1) Mix the herb blend with the oil and let it sit for a few hours if you have the time.
 That helps break down the cells in the herbs and releases their flavors, but this is not a necessity because the flavors will marry while on the bird.
 Why oil and not butter?
 Butter is not pure oil, it has water in it so it will not brown as well as other oils.
 Olive oil or cooking oil do the job of delivering herbs to the muscle tissues just fine.
 The herbs are where the flavor is.

-2) If your bird has been swimming in brine, pull it out.
-Pat the skin dry, take off your Superbowl ring, and gently push the herbs and oil under the skin.
+2) Pat the skin dry with paper towels, take off your Superbowl ring, and gently push the herbs and oil under the skin covering the breasts.
 Spread it out and work it as far down to the thighs and legs as possible.
 Try to avoid leaving behind large clumps.

 3) Spread the remaining rub on top of the skin.
 If you run out, rub the exterior with olive oil or vegetable oil and sprinkle it gently with a little black pepper, sage, and thyme.
 Then sprinkle salt on the skin to help it crisp.